OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/MAIN.md

 These developments come with a specific ethical, legal and economic challenges that impact upon research workflows.
 This Module will introduce the necessary tools required for transforming software into something that can be openly accessed and re-used by others.

-Specific learning outcomes for this Module:
+### **Specific learning outcomes for this Module**:

-* You will be able to define the characteristics of open source research software, and the ethical, legal, economic and research impact arguments for and against it.
+* You will be able to define the characteristics of Open Source research software, and the ethical, legal, economic and research impact arguments for and against it.
 * Based on community standards, you will be able to describe the quality requirements of sharing and re-using open code.
 * You will be able to use a range of research tools that utilise open source software.
 * You will be able to transform code designed for their personal use into code that is accessible and re-usable by others.